 I will shortly submit to the Congress recommendations concerning the long-range European Recovery Program.
 This program is the result of the combined efforts of thoughtful men of two continents whose concern has been the most effective manner in which 16 European nations, Western Germany, and the United States can work together for European recovery, world prosperity, and lasting peace.

 It is a tribute to the strength of our democracy that we are able to make so great a contribution to the freedom and welfare of other nations and other peoples.
 This Nation is strong both in material resources and in the spirit of its people.
 Our economic strength, born of our system of free institutions, has contributed to raising the standard of living the world over.
 Our moral strength, resulting from our faith in human rights, is the inspiration of free men everywhere.

 I refer to the strength of this Nation with humility, for it is an awe-inspiring truth that the manner in which we exert our strength now, and in the future, will have a decisive effect upon the course of civilization.

 There is a truth whose significance grows with the experience of each passing day.
 The American people are becoming more and more deeply aware of their world position.
 They are learning that great responsibility goes with great power.

 Our people know that our influence in the world gives us an opportunity–unmatched in history–to conduct ourselves in such a manner that men and women of all the world can move out of the shadows of fear and war and into the light of freedom and peace”.

-Here is that speech, complete as given on November 17, 1947 and naturally, carried all over the world.
+Here is that speech, complete as give by President Truman on November 17, 1947 and naturally, carried all over the world.